webstorage119/pupil-emotion-detection/README.md

 ## Introduction
-> This repo contains code about my Bachelor's Thesis.
+> This repo contains codes of my Bachelor's Thesis.

-- Goal is to detect emotions using pupil measures and iris location with Machine Learning.
+- Goal is to detect emotions using pupil measures and iris location with Machine Learning (Caffe) and Image Processing (OpenCV).
 - Written in C++ (CXX17).

 ## Project Structure